maksuranuha/bengali-literature-QA-rag/README.md

 **Reason Why I Chose intfloat/multilingual-e5-base Because**

-It understands paraphrases across Bangla and English
+- It understands paraphrases across Bangla and English

-It's trained for retrieval, not just similarity
+- It's trained for retrieval, not just similarity

-It gives high grounding and relevance, even when OCR text is noisy
+- It gives high grounding and relevance, even when OCR text was not much cleaned

-It integrates perfectly with LangChain + FAISS

 Despite the exact match score being low, that’s mostly due to the LLM generation, not retrieval.
 The retriever itself surfaces highly relevant and grounded content — and that’s exactly what I need for a high-quality Bangla RAG system.